 I am one of those people that get the hangries.
 Ever since I was little, food has always been a priority in my day-to-day life.
 I am by no means a picky eater, but if you mention having s’mores at the campsite, then you better have s’mores at the campsite.
-Needless to say, I have put a fair amount of thought into backpacking and camping meals and the stoves required to cook these meals.
-Here is a simple breakdown of the pro’s and con’s of different camp stoves.
+Needless to say, I have put a fair amount of thought into backpacking and camping meals, and the stoves required to cook these meals.
+Here is a simple breakdown of the pro’s and con’s of various camp stoves.

 Campfire: The free stove

 A campfire is the obvious camp stove for every first time camper.
 It is free, easy, and you don’t have to pack any extra gear.
-That being said, unless you are planning to roast wieners or marshmallows, I suggest against cooking in the fire.
-I’ve had my fair share of campfire meals, and it takes a surprisingly long time to cook food, which is a problem because, as I previously mentioned, I get the hangries.
+That being said, unless you are planning to roast wieners or marshmallows, I don’t suggest cooking in the fire.
+I’ve had my fair share of campfire meals, and it takes a surprisingly long time to cook the food, which is a problem because, as I previously mentioned, I get the hangries.
 The center of a fire can reach temperatures suitable for cooking food, but that requires getting your food into the center of the fire without burning yourself and without getting coals into your cuisine.